Menu

 Our implementation of a high-quality PE education strives to offer a dynamic, varied and stimulating program of activity to ensure that all children are given a wealth of opportunities to progress physically.
 In October 2020, we adopted the PE Hub scheme to teach PE across the school.
 This scheme sets children up to enjoy games and athleticism, but also focuses on the achievement of whole-child objectives such as social and cooperation skills, goal setting and self-evaluation.

-In Reception, children receive one formal hour of PE teaching each week, which is supported by a Sports Coach as well as the class teacher.
+In Reception, children receive one formal hour of PE teaching each week, which is supported by our PE Lead, Mr Sparrow, as well as the class teacher.
 Further physical development opportunities are available at all times through Continuous Provision.

-In Years 1 -6, children have at least 2 hours of quality PE sessions a week following a combination of the PE Hub prescribed plans and lessons tailored by our visiting Sports Coach.
-The expertise of our Sports Coach ensures that teacher professional development is ongoing and teaching is of a high standard.
+In Years 1-6, children have at least 2 hours of quality PE sessions a week following a combination of the PE Hub prescribed plans and lessons tailored by Mr Sparrow.
+Having a teacher solely focused on Sports and PE, working in tandem with the class teachers, ensures that teacher professional development is ongoing and teaching is of a high standard.

 The impact of our PE curriculum is that children show clear progression of skills in PE, as illustrated in our progression of skills document.